andrewjrobinson/gen-plat-docs/docs/hpc-update/index.md

 ### Is it correct?

-Make sure you check your job is running correct when it starts and at regular intervals.
+Make sure you check your job is running correctly when it starts and at regular intervals.